Stephen R. Permut, MD, JD

 Dr. Permut received his bachelor’s degree in biology from the University of Pennsylvania, Philadelphia.
 He began medical school at the Universidad Autónoma de Guadalajara, Mexico, and completed his MD degree at Temple University School of Medicine, Philadelphia.
 Dr. Permut completed his internship and residency in internal medicine at Indiana University Medical Center, Indianapolis.
 Later, while in practice, Dr. Permut received a JD from Widener University School of Law in Wilmington, Del.

-Dr. Permut and his wife, Marylene, have two daughters and three grandchildren.
+Dr. Permut and his wife, Marylene, have two daughters and four grandchildren.